Want To Donate Your Organs? There's An App For That.

 This isn't the first time tech has helped increase organ donation awareness.
 Social media helped spread the word; a 2013 study reported people who noted they were organ donors on Facebook succeed in getting people in their network to register as well.
-Now, Apple plans on allowing users to register for organ donations through via the iOS Health app when a new update launches in the fall.
+Now, Apple allows users to register for organ donations through via the iOS Health app.

 What Is Apple Health & How It Can Help In A Medical Emergency